-- The Proposed Development is supported by the various energy policy documents discussed in Section 5 of this Planning Statement such as the SES, OWPS and the Climate Change Plan.
+- 6.7 The Revised Development is supported by the various energy policy documents discussed in Section 5 of this Planning Statement such as the SES, OWPS and the Climate Change Plan.
 These documents highlight the Scottish Government's ambitious targets for GHG emission reductions and renewable energy generation beyond 2020 and up to 2050.
-The Proposed Development can help deliver these objectives by generating up to 32.4MW of clean renewable energy and, in doing so, will save the emission of just over 874,150 tCO2e over its operational 25-year life, that would otherwise be emitted should the equivalent amount of electricity be produced from fossil fuel power stations (coal or gas).
-This is enough electricity to meet the average annual energy usage of up to 17,380 typical homes. - At the time of this planning application submission the HwLDP will be over five years old and thus technically out of date as clarified by paragraph 33 of SPP.
+The Revised Development can help deliver these objectives by generating up to 18MW of clean renewable energy and, in doing so, will save the emission of between 365,375 and 387,525 tonnes CO2 over its 25 year operational life compared to grid mix electricity generation (equivalent to 598,400 and 645,900 tonnes CO2 over its 25 year operational life compared to fossil fuel mix electricity generation) This is enough electricity to meet the average annual energy usage of up to 9,959 typical homes5. - 6.8 At the time of this planning application submission the HwLDP will be over five years old and thus technically out of date as clarified by paragraph 33 of SPP.
 In such circumstances the SPP is a material consideration of significant weight, and in particular the presumption in favour of development that contributes to sustainable development applies.
-The Proposed Development can thus draw strong support from SPP and NPF3.
+The Revised Development can thus draw strong support from SPP and NPF3.
 The clear policy support for the continued development of renewables in SPP is balanced against a requirement to consider environmental impacts associated with development and to ensure the right development is directed to the right place.
 The EIA Report demonstrates that impacts upon the only Group 2 interest can be 'significantly overcome', and the Site is therefore in effect in a Group 3 location.
-Some significant impacts upon on localised landscape and visual receptors are acknowledged but these are not considered to be significant overall. - 6.9 The planning system has a key role to play in bringing forward renewable energy developments and various Scottish Government publications look to the planning system to create a supportive environment to help the continued deployment of onshore wind energy projects, while at the same time seeking to balance often competing interests. - 6.10 Very few forms of development are impact free and a balance needs to be made between the identified impacts of the Proposed Development on the one hand and the significant environmental benefits on the other.
-The Applicant has successfully minimised the environmental impacts associated with the Proposed Development through a careful and iterative approach to design evolution such that identified impacts are limited in geographical scope and numbers.
-This has been achieved while still allowing the generation of a meaningful level of renewable energy, while incorporating a battery storage facility to assist with the efficiency of renewable energy generation. - 6.11 When all material factors are considered, the balance in this instance favours the granting of planning permission.
-The Proposed Development is in an appropriate location for a wind farm development and those residual impacts which cannot be further mitigated are considered to be acceptable and outweighed by the considerable benefits of the Proposed Development, in particular the generation of a meaningful amount of renewable energy and a significant reduction in GHG emissions.
+Some significant impacts upon localised landscape and visual receptors are acknowledged but these are not considered to be significant overall. - 6.9 The planning system has a key role to play in bringing forward renewable energy developments and various Scottish Government publications look to the planning system to create a supportive environment to help the continued deployment of onshore wind energy projects, while at the same time seeking to balance often competing interests. - 6.10 Very few forms of development are impact free and a balance needs to be made between the identified impacts of the Revised Development on the one hand and the significant environmental benefits on the other.
+The Applicant has successfully minimised the environmental impacts associated with the Revised Development through a careful and iterative approach to design evolution, including post submission changes in response to consultee comments such that identified impacts are limited in geographical scope and numbers.
+This has been achieved while still allowing the generation of a meaningful level of renewable energy, while incorporating a battery storage facility to assist with the efficiency of renewable energy generation.